sjcqs/convention-plugins-android/docs/3b-included-build.md

 }
 ```

-You will have to use the unsafe API to access you version catalog from the plugins code.
+You will have to use the unsafe API to access your version catalog from the plugins code.

 Here's some useful extensions, I used in the plugins: